Occupational Health and Safety Online Certificate

 Legislative Compliance and Corporate Responsibility

-The Legislative Compliance and Corporate Responsibility course (COHS 3130) guides you through key elements of jurisdictional legislative frameworks, policies and regulations related to workplace safety.
-This includes Canadian federal, provincial and territorial legislation.
-You will compare and contrast laws in Canadian jurisdictions with other parts of the world.
+The work of health and safety practitioners is guided partly by jurisdictional legislative frameworks.
+This course will guide you through the key elements of Canadian Federal, Provincial and Territorial legislation, regulations and policy related to workplace safety.
+Learners will compare and contrast OHS laws in several jurisdictions in Canada, and in other parts of the world.

 Management and leadership cluster